zarkk01/chatbot/README.md

     ```

 2. **Add PDF files** (optional):
-    - If you want to load your own PDF files during initialization, place them in the `src/main/resources/docs` folder.
+    - If you want to load your own PDF files during initialization, place them in the `src/main/resources/docs` folder before running it.
+    -
+> [!IMPORTANT]
-    - **Note**: The application will automatically load these PDFs when it starts and will delete them from this folder for security reasons.
+> The application will automatically load these PDFs when it starts and will delete them from this folder after the load for security reasons.

 3. **Build the application**:
     ```bash